Mainakdas93/TMDB-Movie-Recommender-System/README.md

 # Deployment
 The application is deployed using Heroku, providing users with a user-friendly interface to interact with the movie recommendation system.
 Users can input their favorite movie, and the system will promptly generate and display the top 5 recommended movies based on the selected film.
+*Please note that this part of the project is currently not working as I don't have a premium Heroku account*

 # How to Use
 Input: Provide the name of your favorite movie.
 Output: Receive a list of the top 5 recommended movies based on the selected movie's features.
-Explore the repository to delve into the codebase, understand the data processing steps, and witness the power of the Category-Based TMDB Movie Recommender.
+Explore the repository to delve into the codebase, understand the data processing steps, and witness the power of the Content-Based TMDB Movie Recommender.

 Feel free to contribute, offer suggestions, or report issues.
 Enjoy discovering new movies tailored to your taste!